Contextflo Blog

 OmniContextflo

-Setup timeWeeks to months (semantic model implementation)10 minutes (auto-generates context)
+Setup timeWeeks to months (semantic model implementation)~10 minutes (context generated)

 Needs a data team?Yes, to build and govern the three-layer semantic modelNo

-Data sourcesWarehouse-centric (ETL everything in first)Warehouses + APIs (Stripe, Amplitude, GA, HubSpot) in one conversation
+Data sourcesWarehouse-centric, ETL everything in firstWarehouses plus APIs (Stripe, Amplitude, GA, HubSpot) in one conversation

-AI modelClaude via AWS Bedrock (+ BYOM option)Connects to your own Claude subscription (BYOA)
+AI modelClaude via AWS Bedrock, plus a BYOM optionConnects to your own Claude subscription

-PricingCustom enterprise quotes (no public pricing)Starts at $1,000/mo, unlimited queries
+PricingCustom enterprise quotes, no public pricingFrom $75/user/mo, unlimited queries

 Omni's AI is good, if you build the foundation first

 Omni's AI assistant is genuinely well-built.
-Because it's grounded in a semantic model, the answers are governed and consistent, equivalent to what a trained analyst would produce.
+Because it is grounded in a semantic model, the answers are governed and consistent, close to what a trained analyst would produce.
 You can even query Omni data from Claude and ChatGPT externally.

-The question is whether you can afford to wait months and dedicate resources to build that foundation.
-For enterprise teams with data engineers replacing Looker, that investment makes sense.
-For a 20-person startup that needs answers this week, it doesn't.
+The question is whether you can afford to wait months and dedicate people to building that foundation.
+For an enterprise team with data engineers replacing Looker, that investment makes sense and pays back.
+For a 20-person startup that needs an answer this week, it does not.

 When to use Omni

-• You're an enterprise replacing Looker or Tableau and want a modern alternative
+• You are an enterprise replacing Looker or Tableau and want a modern alternative

 • You have a data team that can implement and maintain the semantic model